Mandala (band)

 Mandala was a Canadian R&B and soul band from the 1960s.
 The band was formed in 1965 in Toronto, Ontario as The Rogues and changed their name prior to their first Canadian Top 40 hit "Opportunity".

-The band is best known for containing well-known Canadian guitarist Domenic Troiano who recorded with The James Gang and The Guess Who in the Seventies, and drummer Pentti Glan, who later played with Alice Cooper and Lou Reed (Glan was the drummer on Reed's 1974 live album, "Rock n Roll Animal").
+The band is best known for containing well-known Canadian guitarist Domenic Troiano who recorded with The James Gang and The Guess Who in the 1970s, and drummer Pentti Glan, who later played with Alice Cooper and Lou Reed (Glan was the drummer on Reed's 1974 live album, Rock 'n' Roll Animal).
 The band also contained Roy Kenner, who later became the lead singer with the James Gang, both during and after the period when Troiano was lead guitarist with that band.

 Biography

 Early years

 Mandala's origins can be traced back to The Rogues, the house band at the Club Bluenote in Toronto during the summer of 1964.
 Keyboard player Josef Chirowski (born March 2, 1947, in Germany), bass player Don Elliot (born December 8, 1944, in Toronto) and drummer Pentti "Whitey" Glan (born July 8, 1946, in Finland) had worked together previously in several outfits, most notably Whitey & The Roulettes, who also contained future Luke & The Apostles and McKenna Mendelson Mainline guitarist, Mike McKenna.

-The band adopted the name The Rogues when singer George Olliver (born January 25, 1946, in Toronto) and former Robbie Lane & The Disciples guitarist Domenic Troiano (born Dominic Michaele Antonio Troiano, January 17, 1946, in Modugno, Italy, naturalized Canadian in 1955) joined in 1965.
+The band adopted the name The Rogues when singer George Olliver (born January 25, 1946, in Toronto) and former Robbie Lane and the Disciples guitarist Domenic Troiano (born Dominic Michaele Antonio Troiano, January 17, 1946, in Modugno, Italy, naturalized Canadian in 1955) joined in 1965.
 For a very brief period at the end of 1965, future Blood, Sweat & Tears singer David Clayton-Thomas also augmented the line up after parting with his previous support band, The Shays.

-In the spring of 1966, The Rogues (minus Clayton-Thomas) briefly became The Five Rogues and consolidated their local reputation with regular appearances on the city's vibrant club scene, playing at venues like the Hawk's Nest, the Club El Mocambo and the Gogue Inn.
+In the spring of 1966, The Rogues (minus Clayton-Thomas) briefly became The Five Rogues and consolidated their local reputation with regular appearances on the city's vibrant club scene, playing at venues like the Hawk's Nest, the Club El Mocambo, and the Gogue Inn.

 One show at the Gogue Inn, advertised in the Toronto Telegram's "After Four" section for May 25, 1966, found the group opening for Wilson Pickett alongside another local group, R K & The Associates, who featured future Mandala singer Roy Kenner.
 During this hectic period, the band also performed throughout Ontario, appearing at notable venues like the Whitby Arena and Oshawa's Jubilee Pavilion.
 Around this time, the group also recorded two tracks as demos – "I Can't Hold Out No Longer" and "I'll Make It Up To You".